AsifmAmin/Software-Security/README.md

 ### Assignment 1:
 **The task of this project is to analyse the security of a web application using automated tools for static and dynamic analysis, as well as manual inspection.
-The result  of the analysis will be a report, explaining both the theory and results of your analysis Contains pentest report of a insecure version of INCHAT web applicaton.
-Used static analysis and dynamic analysis**
+The result  of the analysis will be a report, explaining both the theory and results of your analysis Contains pentest report of a insecure version of INCHAT web applicaton.**

 ### Assignment 2: